Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Related works

-In recent years, many encoding methods\cite{knill1996concatenated,morimae2012blindtopological,krinner2022realizing,zhang2022concatenation} were proposed to deal with this problem, such as concatenation code\cite{zhang2022concatenation}, RHG Lattice code\cite{morimae2012blindtopological} and surface code\cite{krinner2022realizing}.
-However, these remain daunting for the complex encoding structures and large resource consumption.
+In recent years, many encoding methods~\cite{knill1996concatenated,morimae2012blindtopological,krinner2022realizing,zhang2022concatenation} were proposed to deal with this problem, such as concatenation code~\cite{zhang2022concatenation}, RHG Lattice code~\cite{morimae2012blindtopological} and surface code~\cite{krinner2022realizing}.
+However, it remains daunting due to the complex encoding structures and large resource consumption.
 In this paper, we propose a general fault-tolerant blind quantum computation with concatenation codes to reduce the error rate of logical qubits, thereby improving the fault-tolerant threshold of UBQC.
-Besides, we optimize the number of required pulses in the concatenated code to reduce quantum resource consumption.
-In fault-tolerant UBQC with limited quantum resources, the 2-level concatenated code can obtain the optimal performance.
+In addition, we optimize the number of required pulses in the concatenated code to reduce quantum resource consumption.
+In fault-tolerant UBQC with limited quantum resources, we showed that the 2-level concatenated code can obtain the optimal performance.